 - Property Transactions: During property sales, transfers, or inheritance, the assessment number ensures the correct identification and documentation of the property.

 Did you know?
 You could be sitting on a financial asset—your property—that might help cover urgent expenses or investments.
 A loan against property can give you the financial flexibility you need while using your property as collateral.
-By pledging the value of your own property, you can access large funds —all with flexible repayment options and competitive interest rates.
-Explore our offers on loan against property today!
+By pledging the value of your own property, you can access large funds with Bajaj Finance —all with flexible repayment options and competitive interest rates.
+Get a loan of up to Rs.
+10.50 crore with the option of interest-only EMIs during the initial tenure.

 How Property Tax Assessments are Calculated?